"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 When chemicals that could be a hazard are used in the workplace, the employer must prepare a list of what they are, and their common names, giving this list to the Joint Occupational Health and Safety Committee or Health and Safety Representative.

-An employer must notify the Department of Labour and Advanced Education within twenty four hours if an accident happens in the workplace where a person has been killed or if there has been an accidental explosion, regardless of whether or not a person has been injured.
-If there has been a fire or accident at the workplace where a person has been injured, then the employer has seven days to notify the Department of Labour and Advanced Education.
+An employer must notify the Department of Labour, Skills and Immigration within twenty four hours if an accident happens in the workplace where a person has been killed or if there has been an accidental explosion, regardless of whether or not a person has been injured.
+If there has been a fire or accident at the workplace where a person has been injured, then the employer has seven days to notify the Department of Labour, Skills and Immigration.

-A person who is directly affected by an order or decision by a Department of Labour and Advanced Education Occupational Health and Safety Officer may appeal the action taken by the Department.
+A person who is directly affected by an order or decision by a Department of Labour, Skills and Immigration Occupational Health and Safety Officer may appeal the action taken by the Department.
 Such appeal must be in writing and filed within fourteen days of the order or decision being received.

 The appeal process has two levels, both defined in the Act.
-The first level is to the Executive Director of the Department of Labour and Advanced Education's Occupational Health and Safety Division, who may confirm, vary, revoke or suspend the order or decision.
+The first level is to the Executive Director of the Department of Labour, Skills and Immigration's Occupational Health and Safety Division, who may confirm, vary, revoke or suspend the order or decision.
 This decision may in turn be appealed by any directly affected party to an independent Appeal Panel, who may confirm, vary, revoke or suspend the Director's decision.
 The Appeal Panel's ruling is final.

 Anyone who has been found guilty of an offense against the Act, could, depending on the circumstances, be fined as much as $250,000.00 plus $25,000 per day for each day the offence continues to occur or be imprisoned for a two-year term, or both.